Stanisława Przybyszewska: Biography

 Przybyszewska was born Stanisława Pająkówna on 1 October 1901, in Kraków.
 She was the illegitimate child of the Polish impressionist painter Aniela Pająkówna and the writer Stanisław Przybyszewski, the latter a famous and notoriously dissolute modernist who was one of the founding members of the Young Poland movement.

-From 1902 to 1906 she lived with her mother in Lviv; from 1907 to 1916, in Western Europe.
+From 1902 to 1906 she lived with her mother in Lwów (now Lviv, Ukraine); from 1907 to 1916, in Western Europe.
 As a child she traveled with her mother across Europe (Vienna, Munich, Gries near Bolzano, and Paris).

 Having in 1912 lost her mother (who died in Paris of pneumonia), she changed cities, following her guardians.
 Initially her parents' friends Wacław and Zofia Moraczewski paid for her education, but from 1914 it was her aunt (her mother's sister) Helena Barlińska who took care of the girl.

 Between ages ten and fifteen Przybyszewska attended four different schools in three countries: France (Paris), Switzerland (Zürich, 1912-1914), and Austria (Vienna and Oberhollabrunn).
 In Austria she took violin lessons and began writing poetry and stories which she destroyed, dissatisfied with her own accomplishments.

 From 1916 to 1919 she attended the Teachers Institute for Women in Kraków.
 Kosicka and Gerould wrote, "... she enrolled in the Teachers Institute, a highly regarded training school, which her mother before her had attended.
 Although she was an outstanding student, Stanisława was sharply critical of both how and what she was taught, and she considered herself essentially self-educated, since her own special interests led her to the exact sciences, above all mathematics and astronomy."
 As a part of her studies she spent the required year of teaching practice at the elementary school in Nowy Sącz.
 She passed her Gymnasium examinations cum laude in 1920.
 In August 1919 she met her father for the first time as an adult.
 The period of initial fascination with his ideas did not last long, and later in life Przybyszewska was very critical about her father's works.

 In 1920, not without Przybyszewski’s involvement, Stanisława moved to Poznań where she established connections with the expressionistic circle of the journal, The Source, and studied music at the conservatory.
 She also enrolled into a philology course at the Poznań University and for one term followed a diverse curriculum it proposed: the courses of French and English literature (of the nineteenth and the eighteenth centuries respectively), medieval literature, history of philosophy, Spanish, Latin and Greek languages.